BinghamtonUniversity/IAMBing/README.md

 # Overview
-BYou is Binghamton University's Identity & Access Management (IAM) Application Engine.
+IAMBing is Binghamton University's Identity & Access Management (IAM) Application Engine.
 This application is 'alpha' stage of development and should not be considered for a production deployment.

 # Developer Installation Instructions

-1. Clone the repo locally: `git clone https://github.com/BinghamtonUniversity/BYou.git`
+1. Clone the repo locally: `git clone https://github.com/BinghamtonUniversity/IAMBing.git`
 2. Install Composer Dependencies: `composer install`
 3. Copy the `.env.enample` file to `.env`
 4. Setup MySQL Databases: